antmicro/kenning/docs/source/kenning-development.md

 ## Model metadata

-Since not all model formats supported by Kenning provide information about inputs and outputs, or other data required for compilation or runtime purposes, each model processed by Kenning comes with the JSON file describing I/O specification (and other useful metadata).
+Since not all model formats supported by Kenning provide information about inputs and outputs or other data required for compilation or runtime purposes, each model processed by Kenning comes with a JSON file describing an I/O specification (and other useful metadata).

 The JSON file with metadata for file `<model-name>.<ext>` is saved as `<model-name>.<ext>.json` in the same directory.

-The example metadata file looks as follows (for ResNet50 for ImageNet classification problem):
+The example metadata file looks as follows (for ResNet50 for the ImageNet classification problem):

 ```json
 {